AHobbitTalksData/Database-and-reports-for-my-blog/My_Blog/#1. Trends on popularity of Google searches for different general skincare terms in USA (2004-2022)/Database/README.md

 In general, you will find the following documents in all of the folders, respectively:
 -City
-  -Subregion
+*Subregion
-  -Multitimeline
++Multitimeline
 -Related Queries
-  -Related Enquires
+*Related Enquires